-This website has a blog post about how much time it takes to produce an EDM song, which I made with some pretty good research.
-A summary of that post is:
+This website has a blog post about how much time it takes to produce an EDM song, which I made with pretty good research.
+A summary of that post is as follows:

-- An estimation is that it generally takes 20 hours to produce a song, without the mixing and mastering.
+- An estimation is that it generally takes 20 hours to produce a song without mixing and mastering.

 - An estimation is that it takes 5 hours to mix a song.